Buttock Nerve Pain (Sciatica, Cluneal Neuralgia, Gluteal Neuralgia)

 • inferior gluteal nerve – serves the gluteus maximus muscle

-• posterior femoral cutaneous nerve – provides nerve supply to a large area of skin of the back of the thigh.
+• the posterior femoral cutaneous nerve – provides nerve supply to a large area of skin of the back of the thigh.

 Nerve Related Pain / Neuralgia in the Buttock Region